 Licenses to conduct commercial cannabis activities will be designated with an (M) for licenses allowing medicinal cannabis business activities and with an (A) for licenses allowing adult‐use cannabis business activities.

 Licensees may concurrently hold licenses for both medicinal and adult‐use cannabis business activities.
 Licenses for testing laboratories will not have an (M) or (A) designation, and testing laboratories will be permitted to test both medicinal and adult‐use cannabis under one testing laboratory license.

 Click on this link Licensing information what you need to know

 How Much will it Cost? – Refundable Hourly Attorney Fee

-My office, with your assistance, can prepare the necessary documentation and submit it to the local jurisdiction for written approval and then submit an application to the State for a license to operate medicinal and/or adult use (Both) cannabis activities of your choice on a refundable, hourly, attorney fee, retainer agreement of $200 per hour with an initial deposit of $2,000 which represents 10 hours of attorney fee time x $200.00 per hour.
+Our office, with your assistance, can prepare the necessary documentation and submit it to the local jurisdiction for written approval and then submit an application to the State for a license to operate medicinal and/or adult use (Both) cannabis activities of your choice on a refundable, hourly, attorney fee, retainer agreement of $200 per hour with an initial deposit of $2,500 which represents 12.5 hours of attorney fee time x $200.00 per hour.
 Any costs (Notary fees, City, County, State fee) will be provided to you for approval and your payment.
-State license requirements

 The initial deposit is neither a minimum or maximum amount of attorney’s fees that may be required to complete said legal services as each City or County and State have different requirements that will require more or less time to complete.
 The initial deposit is not an estimate of total fees and costs, but merely an advance for security for work performed by Attorney.